ankur512512/eqworks/README.md

 ## 1. Containerization

-Here first we have containerized the python application using `Dockerfile` and then used a postgresql client to fetch and store data from remote server (details of which were given in the question repo) to a local directory.
+Here, we have containerized the python application using `Dockerfile` and then used a postgresql client (using a docker image) to fetch and store data from remote server (*details of which were given in the question repo*) to a local directory.
 That sql dump is then used to spin up a new postgresql docker container with our own credentials which will be used by our application.

-To build the application image from Dockerfile use below command:
+To build the docker image, for the application api, from Dockerfile; use below command:

 ```
 $ docker build -t ankur512512/eqworks-api:1.0 .
 ```

-Now, we can use the whole application stack with DB using the `docker-compose.yaml` file.
+Now, we can use the whole application stack including DB using the `docker-compose.yaml` file.
 To do that first export the below environment variables in your shell:

 ```
 ## User defined values for our own database.
 Give any of your choice.